unaxfromsibiria/django_rediscache/README.rst

 - `'list' - use cache in QuerySet, you just need to call method ".cache()" after of all "filter" and "order_by"`
 - `'get' - use cache in QuerySet for all get request`

-And don't forget add 'django_rediscache' in INSTALLED_APPS All simple and can sometimes be effective, look at test results.
+And don't forget add 'django_rediscache' in INSTALLED_APPS.
+All simple and can sometimes be effective, look at test results.
 Sincerely, Michael Vorotyntsev.